amylio/Cryptocurrencies/README.md

 ## Results

 The original dataset contained 1,252 entries, however only 1,144 cryptocurrencies were currently trading.
-The data was further preprocessed to remove `null values` and cryptocurrencies that had a total number of mined coins greater than 0.
-The results identified 532 tradable cryptocurrencies.
+The data was further munged to remove `null values` and only leave cryptocurrencies that had a total number of mined coins greater than 0.
+The final results identified 532 tradable cryptocurrencies.

 ![cryptotable](https://github.com/amylio/Cryptocurrencies/blob/main/Resources/Images/CryptoTable.png)

-The **Elbow Curve** method identified 4 clusters for the `KMeans` algorithm.
+The **Elbow Curve** method showed the slope at 4.
+This is the number of clusters that was used for the `KMeans` algorithm.

 ![Elbow](https://github.com/amylio/Cryptocurrencies/blob/main/Resources/Images/ElbowCurve.png)